 - **Persons earning income at the same levels as active workers: This refers to elderly persons aged 70-74 whose standard monthly remuneration is 280,000 yen or more.
 See here for more information.

 Under the health insurance system, the insurance benefits paid for nonoccupational sickness and injury are called “Medical Care Benefits” (for dependents, “Dependents' Medical Care Expenses”).
 You pay only 30% of medical care costs at the medical care institution because the Health Insurance Society covers the remaining 70%.

-The Health Insurance Society later pays the amount of medical care costs paid at the hospital over one month minus 20,000 yen, as “Patient Cost-Sharing Reimbursements and Additional Benefits” (for dependents, “Dependents' Medical Care Additional Sum”).
+The Health Insurance Society later pays the amount of medical care costs paid at the hospital over one month minus 20,000 yen, as “Patient Cost-Sharing Reimbursements” (for dependents, “Dependents' Medical Care Additional Sum”).
 This payment is calculated and made automatically based on “the Rezept (medical cost details)” sent by the hospital to the Health Insurance Society.
 Payment will occur roughly three months after the month of the medical care.